mattpolzin/JSONAPI/README.md

 #### Computed `Attribute`

 You can add computed properties to your `EntityDescription.Attributes` struct if you would like to expose attributes that are not explicitly represented by the JSON.
 These computed properties do not have to be wrapped in `Attribute`, `ValidatedAttribute`, or `TransformedAttribute`.
 This allows computed attributes to be of types that are not `Codable`.
-Here's an example of how you might take the `Person[\.name]` attribute from the example above and create a `fullName` computed property.
+Here's an example of how you might take the `person[\.name]` attribute from the example above and create a `fullName` computed property.

 ```swift
 public var fullName: Attribute<String> {
 	return name.map { $0.joined(separator: " ") }
 }
 ```

+If your computed property is wrapped in a `AttributeType` then you can still use the default subscript operator to access it (as would be the case with the `person[\.fullName]` example above).
+However, if you add a property to the `Attributes` `struct` that is not wrapped in an `AttributeType`, you must either access it from its full path (`person.attributes.newThing`) or with the "direct" subscript accessor (`person[direct: \.newThing]`).
+This keeps the subscript access unambiguous enough for the compiler to be helpful prior to explicitly casting, comparing, or storing the result.

 ### Copying `Entities`
 `Entity` is a value type, so copying is its default behavior.
 There are two common mutations you might want to make when copying an `Entity`: